oiltransition/graph_application/README.md

 For further details about about the `Data.yaml` please view the section [Data File in Details](#data-file-in-details).

-## How to run the code
-From the terminal/command line, navigate to the directory containing the `main.py` file and run the command `python main.py`

-Ensure your environment has the dependencies specified at the `requirements.txt` file installed.

 ## Input CSV File in Details
 Coming soon